Stand with Ukraine flag

 • The next step is to create an Uplink data converter.

-The purpose of the decoder function is to parse the incoming data and metadata to a format that ThingsBoard can consume. deviceName and deviceType are required, while attributes and telemetry are optional.
+The purpose of the decoder function is to parse the incoming data and metadata into a format that ThingsBoard can consume. deviceName and deviceType are required, while attributes and telemetry are optional.
 Attributes and telemetry are flat key-value objects.
 Nested objects are not supported.

 For this example, use the code below.